Equitable Distribution in North Carolina: Ensuring Fair Division of Assets during Separation or Divorce

 How does the court determine equitable distribution?

-- Any direct or indirect contribution made by one spouse to help educate or develop the career potential of the other spouse.
+- Contributions made by one spouse to support the education or career development of the other spouse.

 - Acts taken by either party to maintain, preserve, or devalue the marital property during the separation period.

 - Any other factors that the court deems just and proper in ensuring a fair division.